CaptRaven/LEARNCHA/README.md

 - online and offline learning resources
 - immersive learning platform for kids using gaming to teach children in remote communities on climate, the games include:
-   - tetris
-  - Spellz
+  - 4 Pics One Word
-  - Spelling Bee
+  - Memory Boxes
-  - 2048
+  - Math And Climate
  - to enhance child learning experience
 - A climate challenge can be created and get people around the world to join and solve climate problems around the world.
 -Dictionary platform to check meaning of words and learn new words